 The coronavirus pandemic is something that is far bigger than sports and we hope you and your family are healthy and safe.
 As the situation continues to evolve, we are already seeing how this is going to impact recruiting for the next several months.

-Over the course of a few days, the NCAA made numerous announcements that impact current college athletes and recruits.
+Over the last few weeks, the NCAA has made numerous announcements that impact current college athletes and recruits.
 These announcements have left us questioning how else the recruiting process will be affected.

-- NCAA bans in-person recruiting through April 15th
+- NCAA bans in-person recruiting until May 31, 2021 for D1 programs

 - NCAA grants extra year of eligibility to seniors in spring sports